TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

     be used to access public properties in TSFE.
 3.  (deprecated since v9.5) Page TSconfig :typoscript:`TSFE.constants`.

-Focusing on the PHP part (as the TypoScript part is covered in the TypoScript Reference), this page gives an overview, what can still be used, what is deprecated, removed or discouraged and in which way the TSFE class itself may be interesting to developers.
+Focusing on the PHP part (as the TypoScript part is covered in the :ref:`TypoScript Reference: TSFE <t3tsref:data-type-gettext-tsfe>` page), this page gives an overview, what can still be used, what is deprecated, removed or discouraged and in which way the TSFE class itself may be interesting to developers.